revbingo/revbingo.github.io/_posts/2017-07-09-kotlin-refactoring-dsl-3.markdown

 }
 {% endhighlight %}

+Run that code, and you should see that it all works splendidly.
+Also note that you have a certain amount of type safety back - if you change the type of `lastModified`, it will blow up at runtime.

 That (probably) concludes this whistlestop tour of refactoring to a Kotlin DSL.
-I hope you've enjoyed it and can find a way to shoehorn some of these techniques into your own projects.
+I hope you've enjoyed it and can find a way to shoehorn some of these techniques into your own projects, but use them wisely!
+Some of these things are definitely clever, even fun, but nothing beats code that is simple and concise.